OctoPrint/docs/docs/plugin-guide/mixins.md

 Using mixins always follows the pattern of retrieving the matching implementations from the plugin subsystem, then calling the specific mixin's methods as defined and necessary.

-The following snippet taken from OctoPrint's code for example shows how all [octoprint.plugin.AssetPlugin][] implementations are collected and then all assets they return via their `get_assets` methods are retrieved and merged into one big asset map (differing between javascripts and stylesheets of various types) for use during rendition of the UI.
+The following snippet taken from OctoPrint's code for example shows how all [AssetPlugin][octoprint.plugin.types.AssetPlugin] implementations are collected and then all assets they return via their `get_assets` methods are retrieved and merged into one big asset map (differing between javascripts and stylesheets of various types) for use during rendition of the UI.